HL7/davinci-dtr/input/pagecontent/specification.md

 ---------------------
 ### Determination of Payers Supported by a DTR App
-It is possible that the apps used to provide DTR functionality to an app will not support all payers the EHR might have "DTR requests" for - either from CRD or CDex.
+It is possible that the apps used to provide DTR functionality will not support all payers the EHR might have "DTR requests" for - either from CRD or CDex.
 It is important for the EHR to know what payers their app supports so that they only allow their users to launch the DTR app in the context of payers the app will be able to support.
 (Launching an app only to be told "this payer isn't supported" is an unpleasant user experience.)

 Where an EHR uses a third-party app rather than implementing DTR app functionality internally, the developer of the app **SHALL** define an endpoint maintaining a list of payers currently supported by that app and EHRs using external DTR apps **SHALL** support accessing the endpoint.
 The EHR will be configured with knowledge of which endpoint to hit for a given app as part of the process of configuring support for that app within the EHR.
 Different endpoints will be defined for different versions of the application in situations where support for payers varies by application version.

-Accessing the endpoint will by a simple GET with an Accept header of "application/json" and **SHALL** be performed over TLS as described elsewhere in this guide.
+Accessing the endpoint will be by a simple `GET` with an Accept header of `application/json` and **SHALL** be performed over [TLS](http://hl7.org/fhir/R4/security.html#http).
 The returned JSON object will contain a "payers" property referring to an array of objects.
-Each object will have an "id" and "name" property, both with string values.
+Each object will have an `id` and `name` property, both with string values.
 It is possible that additional properties may be supported in the future.

 EHRs will typically retrieve the list of supported payers for the app once per day and will use this information to determine whether to expose the ability to launch DTR for orders associated with coverages for that payer.